iarna/aproba/README.md

 Validation failures throw one of three exception types, distinguished by a `code` property of `EMISSINGARG`, `EINVALIDTYPE` or `ETOOMANYARGS`.

+If you pass in an invalid type then it will throw with a code of `EUNKNOWNTYPE`.

 If an error argument is found and is not null then the remaining arguments will not be validated.

 ### Why this exists